0xPolygonMiden/miden-client/README.md

 The `testing` feature allows mainly for faster account creation.
 When using the the client CLI alongside a locally-running node, you will want to make sure the node is installed/executed with the `testing` feature as well, as some validations can fail if the settings do not match up both on the client and the node.

-Additionally, the client supports another feature: The `concurrent` flag enables some optimizations that will result in faster transaction execution and proving.
+Additionally, the client supports another feature: The `concurrent` flag enables optimizations that will result in faster transaction execution and proving.

 After installing the client, you can use it by running `miden-client`.
-In order to get more information about available CLI commands you can run `miden-client --help``.
+In order to get more information about available CLI commands you can run `miden-client --help`.

+### Connecting to the network

+Currently, the client is hardcoded to run commands against a locally-running node.
+Calls will be routed to the default RPC socket of `miden-node` (that is, `localhost:57291`).

 ## Example: Executing, proving and submitting transactions